-Also in agreement about creating a good dashboard for your audience is Bryce Bowman at People First Planning.
+Also in agreement about creating a good performance dashboard for your audience is Bryce Bowman at People First Planning.
 Bowman shared, “ Focus on the decisions you are hoping to drive with each reporting view.
 Dashboards are frequently developed by those who are intimately familiar with the technical concepts, and they tend to include lots of details that are often irrelevant to decision-makers.

 The best-designed dashboards include just enough information to inform and drive action on the topic being presented, while not overwhelming the user with less relevant facts and figures.”